Feb 25 2021

 The concept of pre-crime policing implicit in traveler “vetting” and “risk-based” differential treatment of travelers on the basis of profiling by human or robotic or cyborgian precogs is the leading edge of a decades-long evolution of policing and prosecution in the US from punishment for past crimes to sanctions imposed on the basis of predictions of future “dangerousness,” and from judgment of actions to identity-based judgments of people.
 It’s time to say “NO!” before the whole world follows the US down this wrong path.

-Second, globalizing the sharing of travel blacklists (“watchlists”) and “risk assessments” between governments would compel even the best-intentioned governments to collaborate with the most malign of governments and enforce the agendas against whomever they define, for whatever reasons, as their enemies.
+Second, globalizing the sharing of travel blacklists (“watchlists”) and “risk assessments” between governments would compel even the best-intentioned governments to collaborate with the most malign of governments and enforce their agendas against whomever they define, for whatever reasons, as their enemies.

 Countries with which blacklists/watchlists are “shared” will be required to act on them, but in most cases will have no way to evaluate the basis for them (if any) before doing so.
 They are expected to deny boarding first, and ask questions only later, if at all — as happens today at airports where no-fly orders from the US government are acted on.
 Watchlists provided by US “advisors” are used as the basis for denial of boarding in Europe, Canada, and elsewhere, even when local authorities have no idea what, if any, “derogatory information” supports the watchlisting, or whether it would satisfy local legal standards.